minipief/pyva/doc/source/data_structures.rst

 DynamicMatrix
 -------------

-The dynamic matrix extends the LinearMatrix class by excitation and response degrees of freedom.
+The dynamic matrix extends the :class:`~pyva.data.matrixClasses.LinearMatrix` class by excitation and response degrees of freedom.
 For example a dynamic stiffness matrix has displacement degrees of freedom as excitation and force DOFs as response.
-In addition the meening of the third- or in-depth dimension is determined by xdata an instance of DataAxis.
+In addition the meaning of the third- or in-depth dimension is determined by xdata an instance of DataAxis.

 .. _fig-dynmat: